 - China bouncing back: China has been on the back foot dealing with real-estate and zero-Covid lockdown challenges in 2022.
 In 2023, particularly during the second half of the year, the government should have more capacity to turn its attention to domestic technology development to counter challenges from US restrictions.
 It should become increasingly possible for investors to identify who the domestic champions are set to be.

 - Global supply-chain realignment: Big government may grow bigger and broader in scope.
 Nowhere is this likely to apply more than Europe, which needs to respond to both energy crises and state-subsidy competitiveness challenges laid down by the US.
 We anticipate a large EU subsidy package for local manufacturing, electric vehicles and renewables, possibly around mid-2023.
 Provided EU inflation is on a normalising path, we believe that European equities should perform strongly at this point.

 US, Japan, India, Australia

 A trilateral security pact between Australia, the UK and the US.

-PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
-Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
-Please note that strategy holdings and positioning are subject to change without notice.
+This is a financial promotion.
+These opinions should not be construed as investment or other advice and are subject to change.
+This material is for information purposes only.
+This material is for professional investors only.
+Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
+Please note that holdings and positioning are subject to change without notice.
 Analysis of themes may vary depending on the type of security, investment rationale and investment strategy.
 Newton will make investment decisions that are not based on themes and may conclude that other attributes of an investment outweigh the thematic structure the security has been assigned to.
 Richard Bullock is an employee of BNY Mellon Investment Management Singapore and provides support to Newton Investment Management as a geopolitical strategist.
-For additional Important Information, click on the link below.